This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Thicker hair will generally fade faster than fine hair.

-I used a semi-permanent dye to change my hair from its natural, unprocessed strawberry-blonde color to blue-black with the naive expectation that it would eventually fade out to my natural color.
+I used a semi-permanent dye to change my hair from its natural, unprocessed strawberry blonde color to blue-black with the naive expectation that it would eventually fade out to my natural color.

 It didn’t.
 At all.